Mouthpower.org is a user-supported website. If you buy through our links we may receive a commision.

 - It is common for manufacturers of SLS free toothpaste to be more socially and environmentally aware.
 Companies like Green People and Dr. Bronner’s are committed to sourcing natural, sustainable and fair trade ingredients.

-Disadvantages of using SLS free toothpaste –
+Disadvantages of using an SLS free toothpaste –

 - SLS is very effective at what it does.
 It has excellent foaming and cleaning properties that leave the teeth feeling very fresh and clean.
 Some SLS free toothpastes do not have a comparable surfactant system and as a result, do not leave the teeth feeling quite as clean.
 This doesn’t mean the teeth aren’t clean, they just feel different and this can be disconcerting for some users.

 - SLS is an excellent foaming agent that makes it very easy to brush toothpaste into all areas of the mouth.
-By contrast, some SLS free toothpastes are very low foaming, weak and watery.
+By contrast, some SLS free toothpastes are very low foaming, weak, and watery.
 This can make it more difficult to clean teeth since it doesn’t have the same heavy consistency.

 - One reason for Sodium lauryl sulfate (SLS) being such a popular ingredient with manufacturers is that it is cheap to produce.
 Alternative SLS free toothpaste formulations can be more expensive to produce and often retail at a higher cost to the consumer.